 This ice plant ground cover spreads and propagates enthusiastically as it takes root anywhere the leaves or stems come in contact with the soil.

-Royal Dewflower likes full sun to partial shade setting and is tolerant of a wide range of temperatures from extreme heat to extreme cold.
+Royal Dewflower likes full sun to partial shade settings and is tolerant of a wide range of temperatures from extreme heat to extreme cold.

 It can tolerate temperatures as low as 20° degrees Fahrenheit (-7° C).

-The Rosea ice plant (Drosanthemum floribundum) is another low-growing Drosanthemum suitable as a succulent ground cover.
+The Rosea ice plant (Drosanthemum floribundum) is another low-growing Drosanthemum suitable as a ground cover succulent.

-This drought-tolerant plant does well in extreme heat and bright sunlight, but it cannot tolerate cold.
+This drought-tolerant plant does well in extreme heat and bright sunlight but cannot tolerate cold.